Commemorating the Beheading of St John the Baptist

 ·

 John the Baptist, a prophet in the Old Testament, was the Forerunner of Christ, who lived in the desert of Judea, proclaiming the coming of the Messiah and calling the people to repentance.
-The Beheading of the Forerunner is commemorated on August 29 by the Orthodox Church.
+The Beheading of St John the Baptist is commemorated on August 29 by the Orthodox Church.

-However, the wickedness and hatred of her mother prompted her, instead of another valuable gift, to ask for the head of John the Baptist.
-Even thought he was appalled by this request, Herod reluctantly agreed to executes the decision, according to the wish expressed by the mother and daughter.
+However, the wickedness and hatred of her mother prompted her, instead of another valuable gift, to ask for the head of St John the Baptist.
+Even though he was appalled by this request, Herod reluctantly agreed to execute the decision, according to the wish expressed by the mother and daughter.

 John the Baptist spoke with compassion while also scolding sin, hypocrisy and injustice.